eaardal/pretty-logrus/README.md

 - `--where <field>=<value> | -W`: Only show log messages where the value occurs.
 - `--highlight-key <field> | -K`: Highlight the key of the field in the output.
 Field name can have leading and/or trailing wildcard `*`.
 By default, this is displayed in bold red text.
 Styles can be overridden in the [configuration file](./CONFIG_FILE_SPEC.md).
 - `--highlight-value <field value> | -V`: Highlight the value of the field in the output.
 Field value can have leading and/or trailing wildcard `*`.
 By default, this is displayed in bold red text.
 Styles can be overridden in the [configuration file](./CONFIG_FILE_SPEC.md).
+- `--all-fields`: Show all data fields regardless of `--except` flag or fields being excluded via `ExcludedFields` in the config file.

 ### --trunc examples